InsanelyAvner/BYJU-Classes/README.md

 # Avner's Byju Classes

+Hello there!
+Entering links in spreadsheets seem boring, so I decided to do this!

-Here are the links for my BYJU classes
+Here are the links for all my awesome BYJU classes!

 Class #1:
 ```